Most interesting landmarks of British Virgin Islands

 British Virgin islands is a British overseas territory.

-These small islands for most part are picturesque, forest covered hills rising from the blue Caribbean.
+These small islands, for the most part, are picturesque, forest-covered hills rising from the blue Caribbean.
 Only the Anegada island is low lying coral island, others are formed by volcanic processes.

 Loaded with information for everything there is to see and do.
 The colorful maps have shaded relief on land masses and hues of blue to denote water depths.